Friday, 30 March 2018

 Aye Write 2018

 This year we booked two events at the annual Aye Write book festival, both with a hill-walking theme.
-The first one was on Saturday lunchtime at the Tramway; that venerable climber, Chris Bonington.
+The first one was on Saturday lunchtime at the Tramway; the venerable climber, Chris Bonington.
 It was a bright and sunny, not-quite-spring day, so we decided to take the train to King’s Park and walk the rest of the way, which took about forty minutes.
 We arrived in plenty of time and were queueing to buy some lunch at the very nice but very slow café, when we received the bad news from a lady wearing an Aye Write t-shirt with an Aye Write badge and lanyard.
-Before taking off, Chris Bonington’s plane had developed a fault, and the already unwell climbing legend had to leave the flight.
+Before taking off, Chris Bonington’s plane had developed a fault, and the climbing legend, who was already feeling unwell, had to leave the flight.
 At least I think that’s what happened, I may have picked it up wrongly.
 We were disappointed but could not be annoyed, after all he is 83 years old.
 So we had lunch (sitting outside in the sunshine, it was just about warm enough) and had a wander round the Hidden Garden.

 What to do next?
 A quick search on our phones revealed that the film “The Greatest Showman” was scheduled to start at the Springfield Quay cinema in about half an hour - just nice time to walk there by a strangely pleasant urban route under motorways and through industrial estates.